Declaration of Conflicting Interests Policy

 - Having received funds reimbursing you for attending a related symposia, or talk.

 If there are other interests which the reasonable reader might feel has affected your research you may also wish to declare them.
+(Please note that it is not expected that details of financial arrangements be disclosed when a competing interest is declared.)

-- Any commercial or financial involvements that might present an appearance of a conflict of interest related to the Contribution are disclosed in a covering letter accompanying the Contribution and all such potential conflicts of interest will be discussed with the Editor as to whether disclosure of this information with the published Contribution is to be made in the journal.
+- Any commercial or financial involvements that might present an appearance of a conflict of interest related to the contribution are disclosed in a covering letter accompanying the contribution and all such potential conflicts of interest will be discussed with the Editor as to whether disclosure of this information with the published contribution is to be made in the journal.

 Editor obligations regarding conflicting interests